department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/conversation-guide.md

 [screen sharing instructions]

 - Send link to staging.va.gov
+- [If they haven't mentioned VA.gov]Are you familiar with this site?
+[If yes] Can you tell me about the last time you used this site?

-- Can you show me how you would go about finding more information about [education] benefits?
+- Can you show me how you would go about finding more information about [education] benefits? (replace education with what the participant has mentioned previously)
     - [If they cannot think of anything to look up] Just as an example, if you were wondering if you were eligible for dental benefits, how would you locate that information?
 If you were looking for a specific form, form 10-10EZ, how would you locate it on this site?